 Appraised value.
-For the purpose of this section, appraised value is defined as either (1) one hundred and twenty (120) percent of the assessed value of the structure as indicated by the County Property Appraiser's Office or (2) the value as indicated in a certified appraisal from a certified appraiser.
+For the purpose of this section, a appraised value is defined as either (1 one hundred and twenty (120) percent of the assesse ed value of the structure as indicated by the County Property Appraiser's Office or (2) the va alue as indicated in a certified appraisa from a certified appraiser.
 Assessed value.
-The value of real property and improvements thereon as established by the County Property Appraiser.
+The value of real property and in provements thereon as established by Assessed value.
+The value of real property and in the County Property Appraiser. nprovements thereon as established by nprovements thereon as established by